oktadev/okta-blog/_source/_posts/2019-10-02-jwt-react-auth.md

 ## Update Your UI to Reflect Auth Changes

-You've already modified the API to provide more information, but you don’t display it anywhere.
+You've already modified the API to provide more information, but you don't display it anywhere.
 To update the UI, add a few `Card.Meta` items to the `SelectedUser` component, just after the `Card.Header`, so the existing `Card.Content` now looks like this:

 **src/SelectedUser.js**
 ```jsx